alexander-hamme/Tadpole-Tracker/README.md

 This program runs at ~30 frames/second on a GTX 1070 GPU, which is plenty fast enough for real-time analysis.
 Using Java with the DeepLearning4J library has provided a significant time speedup from the Python version of this project, which runs at ~19 seconds a frame on the same GPU.

 ![Uh oh, it appears the image  didn't load.
 Please find the proof of concept at /samples/tracking.png in this repositiory.](/sample/tracker.png?raw=true "Proof of Concept")

-Research Paper

-The research paper for this project is also available [in this repository](/paper/senior_thesis.pdf).